owncloud/ocis/docs/architecture/posixfs.md

 ### Monitoring

-To get information about changes such as new files added, files edited or removed, Infinte Sale uses a monitoring system to directly watch the file system.
+To get information about changes such as new files added, files edited or removed, Infinite Sale uses a monitoring system to directly watch the file system.
 This starts with the Linux inotify system and ranges to much more sophisticated services as for example in Spectrum Scale (see [GPFS Specifics](#gpfs-specifics) for more details on GPFS file systems).

 Based on the information transmitted by the watching service, Infinite Scale is able to "register" new or changed files into its own caches and internal management structures.
 This enables Infinite Scale to deliver resource changes through the "traditional" channels such as APIs and clients.